 - Help them frame the problem.
 Before discussing possible courses of action, the person needs to understand what he/she is going through.
 Most people can’t find a solution because they can’t separate details from the real problem.
 “What would you like to happen?” —Ask this question to set up the base to explore solutions.
 Any advice you give will be useless if it doesn’t enable the transformation that the other person expects.

 - Brainstorm together.
 If someone explicitly wants your advice, have a conversation rather than a monologue.
 I tend to brainstorm too fast, so; sometimes, I realized that I’m doing most of the talking.
 Let the other person build on your ideas, provide new ones, or challenge the solutions you bring to the table.

 - Don’t provide a solution; provide options.
 “This is what you need to do…” is the most common way where conversations get stuck.
 Acting from an “Illusory Superiority” disengages other people.
 Find several options rather than pushing for the one you like the most.

 - Analyze potential solutions.
 Continue the dialogue but, this time, to evaluate the pros and cons of the different ideas.
 Remember that solutions should be evaluated through the eyes of the other person, not yours.

 - Avoid the trap of “If I were you.”
 Problems are personal; the same applies to find the right solution.
 It’s not you who are facing the problem.
 Even if they ask you: “What would you do?”
 Push back.
 Help your colleague keep in mind that she’s the one with the problem, not you.
 She needs to own her decisions.

 People want to talk to you, not to listen to your advice.
 Don’t assume help should come in the form of words or “you should do this…” solutions.

 Bite your tongue.
 Unsolicited advice doesn’t work.

 Listen to others.
 The best advice you can give is your silence.
 Ask questions.
-Help people find the solution that will work for them.
+Help people find a solution that will work for them.